AngeloJacobo/RISC-V/README.md

  - Separate data and instruction memory interface **[Harvard architecture]**
  - Load instructions take a minimum of 2 clk cycles
  - Taken branch and jump instructions take a minimum of 3 clk cycles **[No Branch Prediction Used]**
- - An instruction with data dependency to the next instruction which is a CSR write or Load instruction will take a minimum of 2 clk cycles. **[Operand Forwarding used]**
+ - An instruction with data dependency to the next instruction that is a CSR write or Load instruction will take a minimum of 2 clk cycles **[Operand Forwarding used]**
  - **All remaining instructions take a minimum of 1 clk cycle**

 ## Supported Features of Zicsr Extension Module